The Proseminar in Corporate Finance/Investment Banking

 The Proseminar in Corporate Finance/Investment Banking is a one-semester course that offers students experience in developing and communicating solutions to challenging financial problems facing businesses today.
 Students work in teams to tackle issues posed by company sponsors and present findings to the company sponsor and their fellow classmates.

-For more information about sponsoring a relevant project for the Proseminar in Corporate Finance/Investment Banking, please contact John Parsons.
+For more information about sponsoring a relevant project for the Proseminar in Corporate Finance/Investment Banking, please contact Egor Matveyev.

 Companies or business entities with real, challenging problems in corporate finance/investment banking are eligible to sponsor a proseminar project.
-Sponsors are leaders in their field who are giving of their time and experience to engage students in this educational experience.
+While we often refer to corporate sponsors as 'clients,' the reality is that sponsors are leaders in their field who are giving of their time and experience to engage students in this educational experience.
 Acting as a sponsor also helps to build a productive, long-term relationship between the company and MIT Sloan.